AI-Powered CPS-Enabled Vulnerable-User-Aware Urban Transportation Digital Twin: Methods and Applications: Conclusions and open questions

 Many studies define a DT as emerging technologies, namely, object detection and tracking with edge-cloud computing and communication.
-These technological enablers, however, are actually the ``eyes" of a DT, while what really distinguishes a DT from traditional simulators lies in its ``brain," the prediction and decision making modules that are capable of extracting patterns, modeling semantics, and making informed decisions drawing upon what has been seen and perceived.

-Ultimately, we should \emph{produce a next-generation of DT ideally with human-like intelligence but automation capabilities.} A DT with comparable human-like intelligence or artificial artificial general intelligence (AGI) should consist of a hierarchical cognitive structure analogous to a human's biological system, backed up by emerging hardware, software, AI algorithms, and API interfaces.
-The architecture of a proposed DT could consist of (see Fig.~\ref{fig:dt_human}): \begin{enumerate} \item \textbf{Eyes}: object detection and tracking, and perception, powered by convolutional neural networks; \item \textbf{Brain}: data storage and processing, reasoning and planning, inference and generalization, powered by AI; \item \textbf{Neural systems}: edge-cloud networking and computing backbone, powered by resource allocators; \item \textbf{Communication}: natural language processing, powered by large language models (LLM) and foundation models. \end{enumerate}
+These technological enablers, however, are essentially ``eyes" of a DT, while what really distinguishes a DT from traditional simulators lies in its ``brain," the prediction and decision making modules that are capable of extracting patterns, modeling semantics, and making informed decisions drawing upon what has been seen and perceived. \emph{How do we establish a foundational DT that develops human-like intelligence with machine automation?} A DT with comparable human-like intelligence or artificial general intelligence (AGI) should consist of a hierarchical cognitive structure analogous to a human's neural system, backed up by emerging hardware, software, AI algorithms, and API interfaces.
+The architecture of a proposed DT could consist of: \begin{enumerate} \item \textbf{Eyes}: object detection and tracking, and perception, powered by convolutional neural networks; \item \textbf{Neural systems}: edge-cloud networking and computing backbone, powered by resource allocators \cite{li2025generative} and cognitive DT \cite{xu2024cognitive}; \item \textbf{Brain}: data storage and processing, reasoning and planning, inference and generalization, powered by causal inference and counterfactual analysis \cite{liu2025large}; \item \textbf{Communication and reasoning}: natural language processing and vision reasoning, powered by generative AI (GenAI) \cite{shen2025position}. \end{enumerate}

-A growing number of sensors and explosive amounts of data have opened up tremendous opportunities for researchers to apply AI to create, train, evaluate, and streamline traffic DT pipelines, from object detection, tracking, prediction, simulation, to traffic operation and management.
-The emerging LLM and foundational models have further demonstrated great potential in DTs.
-LLMs could generate new data for training data augmentation or privacy concerns \cite{wen2024generative,zhang2024generative,chai2024generative}, enhance interactions between human users and the DT system \cite{zhang2023hivegpt}, making personalized recommendations \cite{yang2023survey,fang2024travellm} and even automate the creation process of DTs \cite{ali2024foundation}.
+A T-DT could be deemed as the world model of a transportation manager.
+A world model is a mental model learned by an AI agent to simulate the evolution of its environment for action planning and reasoning.
+It is a special type of DT that relies on the agent's own sensor information.
+Moreover, it can be embedded into a DT as the AI agent's internal, abstract representation of the physical world.
+A world model emerges from the field of robotic learning, and there is an emerging trend to augment a world model with cognitive and reasoning capabilities for more accurate representation and prediction \cite{zhao2025world}.
+Such a trend, we strongly believe, must be the pathway for the next-generation of DTs, despite that DTs could be an external representation of a system that would facilitate engineers to monitor, diagnose, control, and manage the system.